Alex Henteloff

 Alex Henteloff (born May 23, 1942) is an American actor.

-Born in Los Angeles, Henteloff has appeared mostly on television in guest-starring roles, and usually made such an impression that he was invited back to appear in multiple episodes of the same series.
-He is perhaps best known as the aggressive attorney Arnold Drake Ripner in six episodes of the television series Barney Miller, and he guest-starred in a seventh episode in the character role of an expert forger.
+Born in Los Angeles, Henteloff has appeared mostly on television in guest-starring roles.
+He played aggressive attorney Arnold Drake Ripner in six episodes of the television series Barney Miller, and he guest-starred in a seventh episode in the character role of an expert forger.
 Barney Miller writer Reinhold Weege hired Henteloff for Weege's subsequent series Night Court (four episodes).

-Henteloff appeared as Doug Porterfield in 14 episodes of The Betty White Show (1977-78).
+Henteloff appeared as Doug Porterfield in 14 episodes of The Betty White Show (1977–78).
 His many TV appearances include I Spy, Mannix, Streets of San Francisco (three episodes), Baretta, Family Ties, The Mary Tyler Moore Show, McCloud, Cannon, Ironside, M*A*S*H, Pistols 'n' Petticoats, Charlie's Angels, Dynasty (two episodes), Murder, She Wrote, Soap, Quincy, M.E., ALF, Melrose Place, Simon & Simon (four episodes), Hill Street Blues, St. Elsewhere, Columbo and The Young Rebels (in which he co-starred in its 15-episode run, in 1970).
 Henteloff appeared in the first season of Barnaby Jones (five episodes).

 He was a regular on the 1973 situation comedy Needles and Pins playing Myron Russo.
 He also appeared in some feature film roles including Slither (1973), Hardly Working (1980), Star Trek IV: The Voyage Home (1986), and Payback (1999).